bird70/ask-the-data/_posts/2025-11-28-Scientific-Raster-Data-Sharing.md

 excerpt: "Building a production-ready platform for sharing large scientific raster datasets.
 From NetCDF files to interactive map tiles and timeseries APIs, with automated ingestion, STAC cataloging, and distributed computing."
 ---

 I recently completed a platform for sharing scientific raster data—the kind of multi-dimensional datasets that climate scientists, earth observation researchers, and environmental analysts work with daily.
 These NetCDF files can be massive, difficult to query, and challenging to serve over the web.
-This project tackles those problems head-on, transforming unwieldy data files into accessible, queryable resources through a modern cloud-native architecture.
+This project tackles those problems, transforming unwieldy data files into accessible, queryable resources through a modern cloud-native architecture.

 ## The Problem: NetCDF Files Are Hard to Share